 - Shaped Like Itself: "Sleep regulators, which will regulate your sleep."

-- Shoot the Hostage Taker: After Korben takes out a few of his men, the lead Mangalore holds priest Cornelius hostage and threatens "One more shot, we start killing hostages!
+- Shoot the Hostage Taker: After Korben takes out a few of his men, the lead Mangalore holds Cornelius hostage and threatens "One more shot, we start killing hostages!
 Send someone in to negotiate!"
-Korben's method of "negotiating" is to calmly walk in, Boom, Headshot the leader, then ask "anyone else want to negotiate?" while waving his gun around at the rest.
+Korben's method of "negotiating" is to calmly walk in, Boom, Headshot! the leader, then ask "Anyone else want to negotiate?" while waving his gun around at the rest.

 - Korben Dallas' unusual first name has to be a reference to Heavy Metal artist Richard Corben, given the many other references to European science-fiction comic books found in the film.